CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/load_trajectory.rst

 The LAMMPS code supports reactive molecular dynamics simulations, in which the bond topology dynamically changes during the course of the simulation as `bonds break <https://lammps.sandia.gov/doc/fix_bond_break.html>`__ or `newly form <https://lammps.sandia.gov/doc/fix_bond_react.html>`__.
-The changing bond topology of such a simulation can be dumped to an output file using the `dump local <https://lammps.sandia.gov/doc/dump.html>`__ command of LAMMPS in combination with the `compute property/local <https://lammps.sandia.gov/doc/compute_property_local.html>`__ command, see the example below.
+The changing bond connectivity in such simulations can be dumped to an output file using the `dump local <https://lammps.sandia.gov/doc/dump.html>`__ command of LAMMPS in combination with the `compute property/local <https://lammps.sandia.gov/doc/compute_property_local.html>`__ command, see the example below.
+In simulations using the ReaxFF potential, the `fix reax/c/bonds <https://lammps.sandia.gov/doc/fix_reaxc_bonds.html>`__ command may be used to write the bonds list (including bond orders) to a text-based output file in regular time intervals.

-OVITO's *Load trajectory* modifier can read the varying bond topology from `dump local` files and overwrite any static connectivity from the initial LAMMPS data file with it.
-Typically, you will use two instances of the *Load trajectory* modifier in the same pipeline, as shown on the side, to load both the time-varying atomic coordinates and the time-varying bond information
+OVITO's *Load trajectory* modifier can read the varying bond topology from `dump local` or `reax/c/bonds` files and merge it with the molecular dataset.
+The loaded list of bonds will replace any static connectivity that may be present in the initial LAMMPS data file.
+Typically, you will use two instances of the
+*Load trajectory* modifier in the same pipeline, as shown on the side, to load the atomic trajectories as well as the time-varying bond information
-from such a reactive MD simulation.
+from a reactive MD simulation.

 .. image:: /images/modifiers/load_trajectory_varying_bonds.png
   :width: 40%
   :align: right

 LAMMPS is able to output the changing bond topology in regular time intervals and also additional per-bond quantities such as the bond lengths, bond forces or bond energies.
-Take for example the following LAMMPS commands, which dump the current bond list to an output file in regular timestep intervals::
+Consider, for example, the following LAMMPS commands, which dump the current bond list to an output file in regular timestep intervals::

   compute 1 all property/local btype batom1 batom2